HLenz42/HLenz42.github.io/README.md

 <!--- [Data Science YouTube](https://www.youtube.com/channel/UCa9gErQ9AE5jT2DZLjXBIdA)-->

 ## Confrences
-- CASCA 2025 - Presended a poster on my undergraduate thesis project, I also had the opportunity to do a poster flash talk.
+- CASCA 2025 - Presended a poster on my undergraduate thesis project, I also had the opportunity to do a poster flash talk. <a href="/assets/img/HLenz-CASCAPoster.pdf" type="application/pdf" target="_blank">See my poster</a>
 - CFHT Users Meeting 2025 - Presended a poster on my undergraduate thesis project
 - Canadian Conference for Undergraduate Women and Gender Minorities in Physics (CCUW*iP) 2025 - I presented a power point on my undergraduate thesis project.